Effective Governance

 As I’m less than an hour or so from where my grandma must have grown up in Jersey, it’s so clear.

-Question on Economy & Government Preferences
+On Economy & Government Preferences

 You think you could live in a country like China assuming race wasn’t a factor?